 EUROPEAN PATIENT CONGRESS DEPRESSION

 Where?
-It was a virtual event, with participants joining from the comfort of their homes.
+It is a virtual event, with participants joining from the comfort of their homes.

 strategies for managing depression at home